 ••• Local agency Ecotur can handle visits to Cayo Sabinal as well as the regional parks and responsible tourism which includes an excursion named Cocodrilo which visits a tiny settlement once populated by aborigines along rio Maximo where a corcodile nursery can now be found.
 It's only 50 km away near Minas.

-A newer offering goes to the old sugar mill works in the town of Brasil where a 30's era house La Casona has been restaured to offer 8 bedrooms for outdoors people who have to get up early for catch & release fishing off Cayo Romano.
+A newer offering goes to the old sugar mill works in the town of Brasil (aka Jaronu) where a 30's era house (the sugar mill's boss) La Casona has been restaured to offer 8 bedrooms for catch & release fishing packages off Cayo Romano.
 In Cuba, dial 0 32 60-6380

 CASINO CAMPESTRE : CITIZENS WIN ALL THE TIME Since its creation in 1902, the central city park named Casino Campestre as enchanted visitors who can enjoy its sights while walking by a children's park, a mini zoo and some monumentos : the one celebrating Salvador Cisneros Betancourt named President by the revolutionaries of 1898; the monument to the Libertador Desconocido (the unknown liberator, at left), the monumento dedicated to Barberan & Collar and a cave like those found in European city parks at the beginning of the last century : La Gruta, influenced by Catalan Modernism.
 Other statues include Manuel Ramon Silva and another representing Gonzalo de Quesada, José Marti's assistant and, in red and white, the same colors it had in 1928, an eclectic-styled gazebo, the Glorieta.